gdsec-test/dcu-zeus/README.md

 ```

 ## Running Locally
-If you would like to run Happy locally you will need to specify the following environment variables
+If you would like to run Zeus locally you will need to specify the following environment variables
  1. `sysenv` (dev, ote, prod)
  2. `DB_PASS` (MongoDB password for Phishstory database)
  3. `BROKER_PASS` (The Broker Pass for the RabbitMQ server to connect to)